Instant replay: Basketball

-In Italy, host broadcaster Sky agreed with Serie A to the adoption of instant replay for special tournaments and playoff games, and in 2005, for the entire season.
-Instant replay would be used automatically in situations similar to the NCAA, but coaches may, like the NFL, have one coach's challenge to challenge a two or three point shot.
-Officials may determine who last touched the ball in an out-of-bounds situation or back-court violations.
+In Italy, host broadcaster Sky agreed with Serie A to adopt instant replay for special tournaments and playoff games, and in 2005, for the entire season.
+Instant replay would be used automatically in situations similar to the NCAA, but coaches may, like the NFL, have one coach's challenge to challenge a two or three-point shot.
+Officials may determine who last touched the ball in out-of-bounds or back-court violations.

 The adoption of instant replay was crucial in the 2005 Serie A championship between Armani Jeans Milano and Climamio Bologna.
-Bologna led the best-of-five series, 2–1, with Game 4 in Milan, and the home team leading 65–64, as Climamio's Ruben Douglas connected on a three-point basket at the end of the game to apparently win the Serie A championship.
+Bologna led the best-of-five series, 2–1, with Game 4 in Milan and the home team leading 65–64, as Climamio's Ruben Douglas connected on a three-point basket at the end of the game to win the Serie A championship.

-Officials, knowing the 12,000 fans on both sides would learn the fate of the series on their call, watched replays of the shot before determining it was valid.
+Knowing the 12,000 fans on both sides, officials would learn the series' fate on their call and watch replays of the shot before determining whether it was valid.

-The Euroleague Basketball (company) adopted instant replay for the 2006 Euroleague Final Four and made a rule change determining the lights on the backboard, not the horn, will end a period, thus assisting with instant replay.
+The EuroLeague Basketball (company) adopted instant replay for the 2006 EuroLeague Final Four.
+It changed the rule that the lights on the backboard, not the horn, will end a period, thus assisting with instant replay.

 On April 6, 2006, FIBA announced instant replay for last-second shots would be legal for their competitions.

-"The referee may use technical equipment to determine on a last shot made at the end of each period or extra period, whether the ball has or has not left the player's hand(s) within the playing time."
+"The referee may use technical equipment to determine whether the ball has or has not left the player's hand(s) within the playing time on a last shot made at the end of each period or extra period."

-2019, FIBA updated their IRS (Instant Replay System) manual to further summarize the accepted workflows and methods for video review.
+2019, FIBA updated its IRS (Instant Replay System) manual further to summarize the accepted workflows and methods for video review.

-Before the beginning of the 2013-2014 NBA season, new instant replay rules were put into effect, saying that it can be used for: block/charge plays; to determine if an off-ball foul occurred before or after a shooting motion began in a successful shot attempt, or if the ball is released on a throw in.
+Before the beginning of the 2013-2014 NBA season, new instant replay rules were put into effect.
+They say that instant replay can be used for block/charge plays to determine if an off-ball foul occurred before or after a shooting motion began in a successful shot attempt or if the ball is released on a throw-in.
 They also began to use instant replay to determine correct penalties for flagrant fouls.

 Cricket

 Cricket also uses an instant replay.
-It is used in the areas of run outs, stumpings, doubtful catches and whether the ball has crossed the boundary for a six or short of a four.
+It is used for run-outs, stumpings, doubtful catches, and whether the ball has crossed the boundary for a six or short of a four.